Miye Oni: Utah Jazz (2019–2022)

-London Lions (2022–present)
+London Lions (2022–2023)

-On November 16, he signed with London Lions of the British Basketball League.
-He became the 4th former NBA draft pick to sign with the Lions in 2022, joining Sam Dekker, Kosta Koufos, and Tomislav Zubcic.
+On November 16, 2022, Oni signed with London Lions of the British Basketball League.
+He became the 4th former NBA draft pick to sign with the Lions in 2022, joining Sam Dekker, Kosta Koufos, and Tomislav Zubčić.
 In their first season in the EuroCup, the Lions became the first British club in history to clinch a berth in the EuroCup Playoffs.

+Osceola Magic (2023–2024)

+On October 13, 2023, Oni signed with the Orlando Magic, but was waived five days later.
+On November 2, he joined the Osceola Magic.

+On September 6, 2024, Oni signed with the Memphis Grizzlies, but was waived on October 19.

+Joventut Badalona (2024–March 6, 2025)

+On December 16, 2024, Oni signed with Joventut Badalona of the Liga ACB.

+On March 6, 2025, Oni reached an agreement with the club to conclude the contract for personal reasons.

+Criollos de Caguas (March 17, 2025-present)

+On March 17, 2025, Oni made his debut with Criollos de Caguas in the BSN professional league in Puerto Rico.

+On April 21, 2025, Oni had 33 points with 6 3PT, 7 rebounds, 7 assists in a win.

 National team career

 Oni was eligible to play for the Nigeria men's national basketball team at the 2020 Summer Olympics in Tokyo due to his mother being born there.
 He saw significant minutes and made the go-ahead three point field goal when Nigeria upset the United States men's national basketball team in an exhibition game prior to the start of the Games.
 Oni then appeared in all three games in Tokyo, starting two of the three and averaging 21.8 minutes which was second on the team.
 Against Germany, he was 5-of-6 from three-point range and finished with 15 points.